National Bank Financial Boosts NFI Group Inc. (NFI.TO) (TSE:NFI) Price Target to C$33.00

-NFI Group Inc. (NFI.TO) (TSE:NFI) last released its quarterly earnings results on Wednesday, November 11th.
-The company reported C$0.12 EPS for the quarter, topping the Thomson Reuters’ consensus estimate of C($0.01) by C$0.13.
-The company had revenue of C$884.69 million during the quarter, compared to analysts’ expectations of C$678.49 million.
-On average, research analysts forecast that NFI Group Inc. will post 0.58 earnings per share for the current fiscal year.
+NFI Group Inc. (NFI.TO) (TSE:NFI) last announced its earnings results on Wednesday, November 11th.
+The company reported C$0.12 earnings per share (EPS) for the quarter, beating analysts’ consensus estimates of C($0.01) by C$0.13.
+The firm had revenue of C$884.69 million during the quarter, compared to analysts’ expectations of C$678.49 million.
+Equities research analysts predict that NFI Group Inc. will post 0.58 EPS for the current fiscal year.

-The firm also recently announced a quarterly dividend, which was paid on Friday, January 15th.
-Shareholders of record on Thursday, December 31st were given a dividend of $0.213 per share.
-The ex-dividend date of this dividend was Wednesday, December 30th.
-This represents a $0.85 annualized dividend and a dividend yield of 2.72%.
-NFI Group Inc. (NFI.TO)’s dividend payout ratio (DPR) is presently -37.35%.
+The company also recently announced a quarterly dividend, which was paid on Friday, January 15th.
+Investors of record on Thursday, December 31st were paid a dividend of $0.213 per share.
+The ex-dividend date was Wednesday, December 30th.
+This represents a $0.85 dividend on an annualized basis and a dividend yield of 2.71%.
+NFI Group Inc. (NFI.TO)’s payout ratio is currently -37.35%.

 About NFI Group Inc. (NFI.TO)